kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 But when you send a tweet, you may assume that it's public, but how much control should you have after posting to a platform?

-* How would you feel if a book was written on internet culture, and you're tweet was included in the paper as representative of a new language trend?
+🤔 **How would you feel if a tweet you wrote...**

+* ...was included as an example in a book about internet culture?
-* Training a machine learning model to detect sarcasm?
+* ...was used to train a machine learning model to detect sarcasm?
-* Picture used to train a facial recognition algorithm used to track people who look like you?
+* ...included a picture that was used to train a facial recognition algorithm?

 (All these are real-life examples.)